makism/datastack-playground/README.md

 Clone and run the Airbyte repo locally; follow the instructions at https://docs.airbyte.com/deploying-airbyte/local-deployment.

+#### CLI

+You may need to install the Airbyte CLI.
+See https://docs.airbyte.com/understanding-airbyte/airbyte-cli and https://github.com/airbytehq/airbyte/blob/master/octavia-cli/README.md

 ### Lightdashd

 Clone and run the Lightdash repo locally; follow the instructions at https://docs.lightdash.com/getting-started/quickstart.